Skip to Content

 The sandwich was so good!

-Here we have yet another epic walking food tour.
+Here we have yet another epic half-day walking food tour.
 This one’s unique because you’ll sample 13 different dishes and visit some of the oldest taverns in all of Peru.
-This tour could also be called “Lima’s history tour” because of all the historic places you’ll be seeing!
+This tour could also be called “Lima’s history tour” because of all the historic places you’ll be seeing such as the Gran Hotel Bolivar and the Jiron de La Union, Lima’s famous boulevard full of historical buildings!

 There are honestly so many amazing dishes you’ll try on this tour that I can’t even fit them into this blog post.
-While I love the array of delicacies this tour includes, one of the best parts is the local tour guide, Evelyn!
+While I love the array of delicacies this tour includes, one of the best parts was our local guide, Evelyn!
 She grew up in the area and loves food, as well as sharing it with others.
 We had such a good time simply walking through the neighborhood with her as she explained what life was like in Lima.

-This tour includes all of your food, beverages, and any additional activity fees.
-It is a walking tour, so be sure to wear comfortable walking attire and be prepared to eat a lot of delicious food!
-Tours are offered Monday through Saturday at 11 am and 4:30 pm, so it can be either your lunch or dinner!
-It lasts roughly 4 hours, ending at the beautiful San Agustin Church.
+This affordable tour includes all of your food, beverages, and any additional activity fees for only $64 USD per person.
+Tours have a maximum of 10 people and are offered Monday through Saturday at 11 am and 4:30 pm – so it can be either your lunch or dinner!

 A tour guide speaks to us during a city tour in Lima